bertini91/MERN-Task_frontend/README.md

 The development framework used was MERN.

-The themes implemented were react context, types, JWT and private routes
+The themes implemented were react context (useReducers), types, JWT and private routes

 ## Commands to run the project are: